bcgov/data-publication/pages/metadata_providers_guide.md

 1. Click the **Save** button.
 1. Click the **Finish** button on the _Successfully added._ pop-up.

+#### Automated BCGW Service resources
+Publicly visible datasets in the BCGW that are made availeble in iMapBC will also have WMS and KML created.
+* The addition of these resources is handled through an automated script.

 ### Editing the properties of an existing resource
 There are two ways to edit a resource, one is to click the **Resources** tab, but the follow is the simplest method: